stolostron/hub-of-hubs-gitops/README.md

 while the HOH GitOps component watches the files and processes them to provide support for customized gitops / non-k8s gitops.

 Disclaimers:
-* The component was implemented to demonstrate the mechanism.
-It is not tested for scale and can use optimizations such as parallelized storage-walking / parallelized DB job handling.
+* The component was implemented to **demonstrate** the mechanism.
+It is not fully implemented and is not tested for scale:
+  * Syncers should support un-deploying non-k8s resources upon deleting a subscription (e.g., when a repo is found but its subscription is not).
+  * Supported non-k8s resource implementations should be completed (currently only supports "INSERT" but not update/delete).
+  * Optimizations such as parallelized storage-walking / parallelized & batched DB job handling can be applied.

 ## Prerequisites
 ### Deploying the Shared Volume